-As featured in the Globe and Mail.
-It wasn’t an easy decision for our experience of love after heartbreaking loss being on the national stage.
-The back story of picture (and another perspective of the same shot, from an entirely different angle!) to the Globe and Mail article: Composting Heartbreak
+It wasn’t an easy decision for our experience of love after heartbreaking loss being on the national stage in the Globe and Mail.
+We thought long and hard about sharing this story.
+The back story of our decision, the picture featured in the article, and another perspective of the same shot, from an entirely different angle: Composting Heartbreak

 J. took me to Carolyn’s grave on Sunday.
 For the first time.
 He took me to the grave of his late wife.

 I always thought that this might be space that would belong to him alone.
 I thought that he might want to keep some part of her private from me.
 I live in the house she designed, and have moved into the kitchen she cooked in.
 I still see her hand written labels on the red quinoa in the cupboard and on the frozen peaches in the freezer, and her handwriting is on the recipe card of family’s favourite cookie recipe.
 I have my clothes in the closet where hers used to be.
 There are so many ways in which I have moved in where she was.
 I thought he might want to keep some space where he could be with her–space that I wasn’t in–space that continued to be theirs alone.

 But when your husband asks you to go graveside, you go.
 It’s the sort of thing you figure out later, but just say yes in the moment.

 I think it’s part of us being married.
 She was and always will be a big part of his life.
 To be invited into the part of him that is still connected to her by visiting her grave is part of loving him by knowing his world.
 It was a privilege that I was going to do my best to honour.